Successful content marketing requires a strong sense of purpose. Content pillars help you stay focused and root your strategy in good SEO techniques.

 Who are you creating content for?
 Only once you’ve answered this questions can your content pillars take shape.
 First gain a clear understanding of your target audience – otherwise known as ‘buyer persona(s)’.
 Then you can begin to develop the content pillars that will steer your content marketing strategy.

 A content pillar is a key theme that will dictate many of the articles, videos, e-books, infographics and blog posts that follow.
 Usually a content pillar is cemented with one or more particularly strong and in-depth pieces of content.
 These are typically labelled ‘bedrock content.’
 They can be spun into many smaller articles and linked back to the bedrock content.
 This creates a spider’s web of related and relevant content.

 The benefit of content pillars is that they help you stay focused and relevant for your buyer personas.
 When deciding upon a content pillar, think about the keywords you will routinely use to anchor your articles in good SEO practice.

 The best content pillars provide the foundations for a brand to become one of two things: a thought leader or a problem solver.

 Content Pillars vs. Brand Pillars

-Sitting behind strong content pillars are the key brand pillars which guide your brand’s presence across all media, including content.
-These key elements encompass a brand’s mission, purpose, values, tone of voice, positioning and look and feel.
-Brand management is, in essence, the strategy surrounding and the execution of a brand’s pillars.
+Sitting behind strong content pillars are key brand pillars that guide your brand’s presence across all media, including content.
+These key goals (or mission statements) encompass a brand’s identity, purpose, values, tone of voice, positioning and look and feel.

 Content Marketing Teams will Develop Content Pillars for Content Strategy.